The Don Bachardy Fellowship

-In 2014 the Royal Drawing School began building partnerships with some of the United States’ most renowned art schools.
+The Royal Drawing School holds a number of partnerships with some of the United States’ most renowned art schools.
 Together, we are developing residencies, workshops and exchange programmes to benefit art students on both sides of the Atlantic for whom drawing is central to their work.

 Residencies for US artists at Dumfries House

 Part-funded four week residencies at Dumfries House, in the South West of Scotland, are available for American artists who are connected to our partner art schools.
 Students are given a private studio and self-catering accommodation on the Dumfries House estate.

-The residency is delivered by the Royal Drawing School, Glasgow School of Art and Dumfries House in conjunction with the School's international partners above.
-Find out more about our residencies for artists in the US and UK.
+The residency is delivered by the Royal Drawing School and Dumfries House in conjunction with the School's international partners above Find out more about our residencies for artists in the US and UK.

 Residencies for UK artists in the US